LeverCapital/anon-my-rpc/README.md

 ## Features

 - Prefix based routing for RPC requests.
 - Bootstrapped Tor client to route requests.
-No need to run your own.
+No need to run your own Tor node.
 - JSON RPC request validation and forwarding.
-- Supports calls to Alchemy.
-(POKT and Infura coming soon)
+- Supports calls to Alchemy and Infura (Others coming soon)

 ## Usage